Eventual-Inc/Daft/docs/source/index.rst

 Compare Daft to alternatives
 ----------------------------

 Evaluating Daft for a new project or system?
-Read more about why you should choose Daft over alternatives such as Pandas, Modin and PySpark in our :doc:`Dataframe Comparison <dataframe_comparison>`.
+Read more about why you should choose Daft over alternatives such as Pandas, Modin and PySpark in our :doc:`Dataframe Comparison <faq/dataframe_comparison>`.

 .. toctree::
    :hidden: